caplena/knowledge-base/docs/Import-options.md

 **2) Use One of Our Integrations**

 You can streamline your setup process using one of our integrations.
-Please find more info [here] (04-09-Integrations-in-Detail.md)
+Please find more info [here](04-09-Integrations-in-Detail.md)

 **3) Copy and Paste Your Data**